Paul Liebrandt

-Paul Liebrandt is a chef and restaurateur.
+Paul Liebrandt is a British chef and restaurateur.
 He was the co-owner of Corton restaurant in New York City and the subject of the documentary film, A Matter of Taste: Serving Up Paul Liebrandt.
 Liebrandt is known for his daring cuisine, creativity and eccentric style, and has been awarded two Michelin stars.
 He previously worked at Atlas, Gilt and Papillon restaurants in New York, and in 2008 opened Corton.

 Liebrandt was born in Salisbury, Rhodesia (now Harare, Zimbabwe) on 26 August 1976 and was raised in London, England.
 After accumulating experience in upscale restaurants in London and Paris, he moved to New York in 1999.

 Career

 At age 15, Liebrandt considered becoming an officer in the British Army as his father had done.
 After his parents divorced when he was eleven, he boarded at St. George's School in Harpenden, England.
 He moved out of his house in 1992 and began work as a commis chef at L'Escargot in London.
 In 1995 he was a commis chef at The Restaurant Marco Pierre White, at a time when White was the youngest chef to be awarded three Michelin stars.
 Liebrandt later went to work for Raymond Blanc's two Michelin star Le Manoir aux Quat' Saisons near Oxford, England., Then moved to Paris, France to work with Chef Pierre Gagnaire at his Three Michelin star restaurant.
 In 1999, Liebrandt moved to New York, where he worked as a sous chef at Bouley Bakery.